nukularrr/Draco/README.md

 * fpe_trap - Catch IEEE floating point exceptions
 * FortranCheck - Test Fortran compatibility and interoperability
-  * The examples in this component will demonstrate if the Fortran compiler is working; if Fortran/C interlanguage linking/running is working and sample `ISO_C_BINDING` calls.
+  * The examples in this component will demonstrate if the Fortran compiler is working; if Fortran/C inter-language linking/running is working and sample `ISO_C_BINDING` calls.
 * lapack_wrap - C++ wrapper for BLAS and LAPACK.
 * linear - direct solvers for small linear systems of equations.